 In cases where the beneficiary is someone other than a surviving spouse or child, benefits are limited to a fixed dollar amount, which is revised annually.

 The estates of Delaware workers are eligible to receive $7,000 for funeral expenses.
 This is paid regardless of whether the deceased worker had dependents.

 A workers’ compensation settlement is an agreement between the parties that will resolve a workers’ compensation claim.
 This benefits both the employee and the employer.
 A settlement in a workers’ compensation claim is a full and final resolution.

 Settlements aren’t mandatory for employees.
-However, if the worker has reached maximum medical recovery or will not need additional treatment, he or she can agree to accept a lump sum in exchange for closing the claim.
-Every Delaware workers’ compensation settlement must go before the Delaware Office of Workers’ Compensation, which enforces the state’s workers’ compensation laws.
+However, if the worker has reached maximum medical recovery or will not need additional treatment, they can agree to accept a lump sum in exchange for closing the claim.
+Every Delaware workers’ compensation settlement must go before the Delaware Office of Workers’ Compensation.

-The statute of limitations for filing an initial workers’ comp claim is two years in case of injury and one year from the time the employee learned that he or she had contracted an occupational disease.
-In Delaware, employees are required to report workplace injuries within 10 days and then file a workers’ compensation claim within 90 days.
+In the state of Delaware, the statute of limitations for filing an initial workers’ comp claim is two years in case of injury and one year from the time the employee learned that they had contracted an occupational disease.
+Employees are required to report workplace injuries within 10 days and then file a workers’ compensation claim within 90 days.

-If you are ready to explore workers’ comp insurance options for your Delaware business, start a free online application today to compare quotes from top-rated carriers.
+If you are ready to explore workers’ comp insurance options for your Delaware business, start a free online application today to compare quotes from top-rated providers.